efeelize/eng/kaiyan/value/positive_psychology.md

 > Optimism, mindfulness and gratitude.
 Of all these areas, gratitude has perhaps received the most attention in positive psychology.Grateful people have been shown to have greater positive emotion, a greater sense of belonging, and lower incidence of depression and stress.

 # IV.grammar
-# 1. positive & positive psychology [phr.正向心理学、积极心理学] & depression /dɪˈpreʃən/ [抑郁]
+# 1. positive psychology [phr.正向心理学、积极心理学] & depression /dɪˈpreʃən/ [抑郁]
-> 1) It contains the Latin root, "posit," which means "placed,"[安置] so it originally referred to laws as being "laid down" firmly without question[毫无疑义], leading to the eventual /ɪˈvɛntʃuəl/ [adj.(事件)最终发生的] meaning of "very sure."
+> 1) "positive" contains the Latin root, "posit," which means "placed,"[安置] so it originally referred to laws as being "laid down" firmly without question[毫无疑义], leading to the eventual /ɪˈvɛntʃuəl/ [adj.(事件)最终发生的] meaning of "very sure."
 So, if someone asks you, "Are you sure?", you can reply, "Positive."

-> 2)positive : mean "good" and "optimistic."
+> 2)positive : mean "good" and "optimistic."So positive psychology is one branch within the whole huge of science of psychology.
+And basically what it is is that you focus on enhancing your life.
+So you focus on the positive aspects versus all the mental illnesses that people associate with psychology.

+> 3)clinical depression is pretty serious.It is a condition that you can be diagnosed with.
+And if it's serious enough, then you might even be prescribed drugs.

 - 1. Are you positive [确定] you wired /waɪrd/ [转账] the landlord [房东] the security deposit [押金] last week?